Examine your accounts.

 Once your assets have been through "The Liberation," the next step is to implement a long-term financial plan for you.
 This considers the various needs and constraints you have in terms of goals, cash flow, and big event needs.
 It factors in your penchant for risk and aims to provide you with a suitable, maintainable long-term structure.
 You want your investment model to be one that you will not change in periods of euphoria or crisis.

 Rebalancing is an important ongoing process.
 It's not entirely formulaic; done carefully, many taxes can be avoided and returns can be optimized.
 Twice yearly we will examine which assets in your account need to be rebalanced and execute that for you.
 Studies show that 90% of the difference in returns relates to asset allocation, so it is important to keep your allocations from drifting off plan.
 You'll be kept in the loop during the process.

 Review life events.

 Your life will change over time.
 Your goals may change, your cash needs may change, the number of kids you have may change, your marital status may change.
 Keeping abreast of these developments in your life will help us work together to make sure you stay on track.

 One of the benefits to passive investing is that it's, well, passive.
-I'm not going to bombard you with "the next great trade" or world events that you have to respond to.
-In fact, I'll encourage you not to watch financial news or get caught up in the casino antics of the stock market.
-I'll help you mentally prepare for a future crisis or bubble: we'll train for those scenarios ahead of time.
-But otherwise hiring me should help you to focus on other pursuits, whether they are work, hobbies, or family.
+We're not going to bombard you with "the next great trade" or world events that you have to respond to.
+In fact, we'll encourage you not to watch financial news or get caught up in the casino antics of the stock market.
+We'll help you mentally prepare for a future crisis or bubble: we'll train you for those scenarios ahead of time.
+But otherwise hiring us should help you to focus on other pursuits, whether they are work, hobbies, or family.

 "The stock market serves as a relocation center at which money is moved from the active to the patient." ~Warren Buffett

-One more thing: I have a monthly investment and a monthly savings newsletter from which you may benefit.
+One more thing: We have a monthly investment and a monthly savings newsletter from which you may benefit.
 Click here.